A migraine is not just a headache.

 Foods rich in magnesium include nuts, seeds, beans and green leafy vegetables.

-The leaves and roots of this shrub contain the active ingredient petasin and isopetasin which may reduce inflammation.
+The leaves and roots of this shrub contain the active ingredients petasin and isopetasin which may reduce inflammation.

 It’s been found in studies to prevent the occurrence of migraine (18) when taken over a four-month period.